Vinyl Car and Truck Lettering

 Is there any difference between vehicle, car, and truck lettering?

-Vehicle lettering, car lettering, and truck lettering are all the same product.
+Vehicle lettering, car lettering, and truck lettering are all the same products.
 The exact same material and installation process is used whether you are using the lettering on your car, truck, van, or any other type of vehicle.

 Is car and truck lettering printed or cut?

-Car and truck lettering is cut to shape from a sheet of solid-colored vinyl, which gives the lettering no background.
-Therefore, there is a limited number of colors to choose from with vinyl lettering.
-After cutting out the general shapes of the letters or object, the production team employs manual weeding (or picking to cut out any internal spaces.
+After cutting out the general shapes of the letters or object, the production team employs manual weeding also known as picking to cut out any internal spaces.
 This is what allows vehicle lettering to be cut to the exact shape.
-No printing is used.
-If you are interested in having your graphic printed onto vinyl with unlimited color options or gradients, you can check out our vehicle decals.
+No printing is used when producing car and truck lettering.

 What is weeding or picking?

-Weeding (or picking) is the process in which the internal spaces of a letter, shape or object are cut out.
+Weeding (picking) is the process in which the internal spaces of a letter, shape, or object are cut out.
 For example, whenever a "D" or a "B" is a part of an order for vinyl lettering, the external shape of the letter is first cut from a sheet of vinyl with the internal spaces still intact.
 Weeding cuts out the inside part of the "D" or "B” to give the letter’s actual shape.
-Because of the intricate detail required with weeding, it is all done by hand and can become a very extensive process for complicated designs.
-Hence why pricing is based on the complexity of your requested design.

 How does vinyl car and truck lettering differ from your other vehicle decals?